 Invest in research and get the planning right for your bespoke customer platform

 Deciding to develop your own bespoke software/platform is a big step for any business, large or small.
-Get it right, and the rewards can be fantastic: increased productivity, improved employee/customer/client satisfaction, competitive edge, increased revenue/profits, to name a few.
+Get it right, and the rewards can be fantastic: increased productivity, improved employee/customer/client satisfaction, competitive edge, and increased revenue/profits, to name a few.
 Get it wrong, and the consequences can be costly.
 In this article, we’ll go through the steps you need to take when planning the development of a bespoke customer platform.

 We are often asked how to approach such projects, and our answer is always “design for success”.
 In this series of articles, I look at what this means in practice by looking at techniques and tools that will support you in your journey, from the initial light bulb moment to happy, engaged users and tangible business benefits.
-We will also look at some real world examples of successful and not-so-successful digital platforms to see what we can learn.
+We will also look at some real-world examples of successful and not-so-successful digital platforms to see what we can learn.